-East to West A Heartland Journey
+North Island – From East to West, a Heartland Journey

-Door to Door Pickups, Transport, Accommodation, all Entries, Local Guide, Meals as listed.
-20 Tunnel Forgotten Rail Adventure Tour - Includes: Morning Tea and Lunch
+Door to Door Pickups, Transport, Accommodation, all Entries, Local Guide, Meals as listed, 20 Tunnel Forgotten Rail Adventure Tour - Includes: Morning Tea and Lunch

-Thursday January 16th DAY ONE D
+DAY ONE D

 This morning we’ll enjoy the beautiful countryside as we make our way to the East Coast of Hawkes Bay.
 Stopping for lunch and any scenic vistas we can find along the way.

-Friday January 17th DAY TWO B, D
+DAY TWO B, D

 With breakfast behind us, we meet our Guide and bus to then travel to the iconic Cape Kidnappers, visiting the world’s largest mainland Gannet colony.
 You will travel in comfort, in an air-conditioned 4 x 4 coach, through Cape Kidnappers Station and its International Golf Course.
 You will traverse riverbeds, broad rolling pastures and breath-taking inclines.
 During the drive, you will stop at a spectacular cliff top with panoramic views across Hawkes Bay.
-Having also passed through the native forest and predator-proof fencing, you will arrive within a few metres of this massive colony.
-Following your Gannet viewing adventure, our Driver/Guide will return us for lunch in Havelock and time to explore the village.
+Having also passed through native forest and predator-proof fencing, you will arrive within a few metres of this massive colony.
+Following your Gannet viewing adventure our Driver/Guide will return us for lunch in Havelock and time to explore the village.

-Saturday January 18th DAY THREE B, D
+DAY THREE B, MT, D

 This morning Annie is calling!!
 We head to the hills.
 The drive through the Kaweka Range is now one of the great scenic drives, recently sealed, this delightful road winds its way through rugged farmland, forested mountains and tussock covered pastures.
 We will stop to breathe in the mountain air, use the loos and enjoy some morning tea at Kuripapango.
 We cross over the glistening Ngaruroro River then ascend the “the Annie”.
 We descend past Erewhon and turn south heading into the remote Moawhango Valley then into Taihape for lunch.
 From Taihape, our journey continues to Taumarunui - our destination for the night.

-Sunday January 19th DAY FOUR B, D
+DAY FOUR B, MT, L, D

 Awake to find yourself nestled deep within the hidden valleys of King Country’s “Forgotten World” region.
 After breakfast, the group, who have chosen the Rail Carting option, will get away a little earlier.
 The Rail Carting journey is like no other.
 Travelling on long ago closed lines between Whangamomona and Taumarunui, we’ll experience this remote area from the comfort of rail-carts which have been cleverly adapted to be self-driven along the tracks.
 Journey over bridges and rivers, through tunnels and townships that time has forgotten.
 There’ll be plenty of photo opportunities as we’re guided through ever-changing vistas.
-Those, not Rail Carting will enjoy a little more sleep time and after breakfast will take the scenic journey in the coach to meet the ‘’Rail Carters” at Whangamomona.
-Once we are all together we will continue through the rugged hills to Stratford and then onto our accommodation for the next couple of nights in New Plymouth.
+Once reunited with the coach at Whangamomona we will continue through the rugged hills to Stratford and then onto our accommodation for the next couple of nights in New Plymouth.

-Monday January 20th DAY FIVE B, D
+DAY FIVE B, D

-Tuesday January 21st DAY SIX B, D
+DAY SIX B, D

 After a leisurely breakfast, we travel to the lower slopes of Mount Taranaki arriving at the marvellous Pukeiti Gardens.
 This vast Council owned garden estate is known as a “Garden of International Significance”.
 Pukeiti is now one of the country's top rhododendron gardens.
 After a 4.7-million-dollar refurbishment, Puketiti now sports a 360-hectare collection of plants and regional rainforest and offers a covered walk through tropical rhododendron species, a new car park, new tracks, an aerial walkway, a protected Kokopu treehouse and the transformation of the former gatehouse into a rainforest centre and cafe.
 We will enjoy a tour through the gardens on their mobility vehicle and lunch in the Café before heading back to New Plymouth for a lazy afternoon, with city centre or waterfront wandering as an option available.
-Batteries recharged, for those that are keen we will head back to the ‘’Festival of Lights” and catch up with any areas we may have missed the night before or just to experience the fantasy of it all again.
+Batteries re-charged, for those that are keen we will head back to the ‘’Festival of Lights” and catch up with any areas we may have missed the night before or to experience the fantasy of it all again.

 Make a booking enquiry: